tjamcas/AgileDevelopment-UnivVa/Hypothesis-Driven-Development/ClassNotes.md

 ### Week 3: How do you test Usability?

-Usability Testing: Fun & Affordable
+__Usability Testing: Fun & Affordable__
 0:09 - 1:04
-Well, first and foremost, we need to make sure that we've rendered it into a nice, strong user story with a high-quality, third clause.
+- _Well, first and foremost, we need to make sure that we've rendered it into a nice, strong user story with a high-quality, third clause.
 That's the most important thing and one of the most critical habits for you to develop if you want to use hypothesis-driven development on the regular habitual basis that makes it really effective.
 From there, we need to make sure that we're isolating usability, and we're only testing it, we're not testing motivation at the same time, and that's important because we looked at how to use techniques from Lean Startup to structure and test a demand or a value hypothesis, and now we're going to use some very different methods to test usability.
-If you try to co-mingle these, what you're going to get is an inconclusive test that at best is unusable and at worst gives you some false conclusions about what's going on.
+If you try to co-mingle these, what you're going to get is an inconclusive test that at best is unusable and at worst gives you some false conclusions about what's going on._
-How to test a usability hypothesis:
+- How to test a usability hypothesis:
   -	Make sure that you've created a strong user story with a high-quality, third clause.
 That's the most important thing and one of the most critical habits for you to develop if you want to use hypothesis-driven development on a regular habitual basis that is really effective.
   -	Make sure that we're isolating usability, and we're only testing it, do not test motivation at the same time.
 That's important because we looked at how to use techniques from Lean Startup to structure and test a demand or a value hypothesis, and now we're going to use some very different methods to test usability.
 If you try to co-mingle these, the resulting test will give you results that at best are unusable, and at worst will provide you with false conclusions about what you are observing.
 Don't test motivation and usability at the same time.

-The Right Testing at the Right Time
+__The Right Testing at the Right Time__
 1:32 - 2:12
-Exploratory testing, we're investigating approaches, big different interface patterns, maybe likely with parallel prototypes.
+- _Exploratory testing, we're investigating approaches, big different interface patterns, maybe likely with parallel prototypes.
 Assessment testing, we found one of those and we're just detailing and out looking at a few of the different cases and patterns if we're going to do this.
 Validation testing, we think we're fine and we're just validating that the software is really okay, and here we might time the user, pick up some metrics that we can look at and compare with our field metrics.
 All right.
-So the key thing is it's okay to be relatively informal, use rough prototypes, and if you can write a good user story, you can do this exploratory and assessment testing.
+So the key thing is it's okay to be relatively informal, use rough prototypes, and if you can write a good user story, you can do this exploratory and assessment testing._
-Test the usability hypothesis by beginning early and moving through these different test phases:
+- Test the usability hypothesis by beginning early and moving through these different test phases:
   -	Exploratory (approach will fundamentally work): We're investigating approaches using parallel prototypes that have big and contrasting interface patterns.
   -	Assessment (the implementation is sound and ready for tuning): We selected one of the approaches from the exploratory phase and are getting into the detail of the interface and pattern with a few different use cases
   -	Validation (ready for prime time): we're validating that the software is okay and we're creating some baseline metrics (e.g. based on user timing observation) that we can extend into field testing.

-A Test Plan Anyone Can Use
+__A Test Plan Anyone Can Use__
 0:07 - 0:18
-There's this test plan here, this is roughly what it looks like, and there is a reference in the course resources to both a template and a tutorial that deals with all the details.
+- _There's this test plan here, this is roughly what it looks like, and there is a reference in the course resources to both a template and a tutorial that deals with all the details._
-During exploratory and assessment testing, revise your your test plan, user stories, and prototypes as you go.
+- During exploratory and assessment testing, revise your your test plan, user stories, and prototypes as you go.
 Set aside time between test sessions for revisions.

-Sections in the test plan template:
+- Sections in the test plan template:
   - Objectives and methods: clarifies the phase of testing (e.g., exploratory, validation)
   - Product version: whether live or prototype with links to the software.
   - Subjects: users who participated in test who passed the persona screener question(s).
   - Research composition: agenda for testing - especially important if you are testing multiple things.
   - Pre-session checklist: Dry run the test plan and check that the prototype is working as planned.
   - Session design: Do not lead or "cue" the user.
 Ask them to perform tasks as to whether signifiers make sense and are intuitive.
 As you iteratively conduct tests, revise your test plan, user stories, and prototypes based on what you learn.

-Resource: Usability test plan: https://www.alexandercowan.com/usability-test-plan/
+__Resource__: Usability test plan: <https://www.alexandercowan.com/usability-test-plan/>

-Creating Good Test Items
+__Creating Good Test Items__
 0:00 - 0:17
-We're going to really dial in some detail at the heart of this test plan.
-Let's really analyze one of these specific examples, so you can think through how you're going to create your individual test items, and relate that to the seven steps model and really disciplined approach to assessing usability.
+- _We're going to really dial in some detail at the heart of this test plan.
+Let's really analyze one of these specific examples, so you can think through how you're going to create your individual test items, and relate that to the seven steps model and really disciplined approach to assessing usability._
-Mapping Norman's 7 Steps to Usability testing:
+- Mapping Norman's 7 Steps to Usability testing:
   -	Plan: Testers supply the motivation for the subjects and tell the users what they want to do (e.g., perform search)
   -	Specify: Testers ask subjects how they would do an action when presented with a prototype (could be a paper cheater).
 Do the prototype signifiers direct them to their goal? yes or no.
   -	Perform: Were the users able to achieve this and did the interface work as intended?
   -	Perceive: Testers give or the prototype directs the users to the response page.
 Is it clear to the users that a response has been presented?
   -	Interpret: Do subjects understand the results that have been presented to them?

-Running a Usability Design Sprint
+__Running a Usability Design Sprint__
 0:00 - 0:05
-How might you use a design sprint to test usability?
+- _How might you use a design sprint to test usability?_
-Assuming a five day design sprint:
+- Assuming a five day design sprint:
-Inputs prepared ahead of sprint: a usability hypothesis in the form of rough user stories, a clear view of what you want to have happen (sprint agenda and checklist), test subjects, a clear view of the outputs (the test results) and what you're going to do with those.
+  - Inputs prepared ahead of sprint: a usability hypothesis in the form of rough user stories, a clear view of what you want to have happen (sprint agenda and checklist), test subjects, a clear view of the outputs (the test results) and what you're going to do with those.
-•	Day one: iterate on the user stories and develop wireframe/prototypes
+  - Day one: iterate on the user stories and develop wireframe/prototypes
-•	Days two, three, four: perform tests, review immediate results, and iterate between tests
+  -	Days two, three, four: perform tests, review immediate results, and iterate between tests
-•	Day five: review test results and what you learned, what you will do next (develop, test), determine metrics to be used in further testing and in the field.
+  -	Day five: review test results and what you learned, what you will do next (develop, test), determine metrics to be used in further testing and in the field.

-Interview: Laura Klein on Qualitative vs. Quantitative Research 0:06 - 0:21
+__Interview: Laura Klein on Qualitative vs. Quantitative Research__
+0:06 - 0:21
-It's a lot of work to get started and figure out what you should do when.
-Can you talk a little bit about some of the distinctions you make between triggers that tell you right now, you need qualitative research versus right now, you need quantitative research?
+- _It's a lot of work to get started and figure out what you should do when.
+Can you talk a little bit about some of the distinctions you make between triggers that tell you right now, you need qualitative research versus right now, you need quantitative research?_
-•	Quantitative metrics, numbers, analytics tell you what is going on with your product.
+- Quantitative metrics, numbers, analytics tell you what is going on with your product.
 If you want to learn about your product and what is going on with it and how people are using it, what they're doing with it, use quantitative research.
 Use quantitative research to understand whether a product change resulted in the behavior change that the hypothesis predicted.
-•	Qualitative research is talking to people and observing their behavior.
+- Qualitative research is talking to people and observing their behavior.
 It tells you why those things are happening.
 If you want to understand your user, their context, why they're doing the things they're doing, why they're making the choices they're making, use qualitative research.
 Use qualitative research to generate hypotheses.

+## Week 4: How do We Invest to Move Fast?

+"_You’ve learned how to test ideas and usability to reduce the amount of software your team needs to build and to focus its execution.
+Now you’re going to learn how high-functioning teams approach testing of the software itself.
+The practice of continuous delivery and the closely related Devops movement are changing the way we build and release software.
+It wasn’t that long ago where 2-3 releases a year was considered standard.
+Now, Amazon, for example, releases code every 11.6 seconds.
+This week, we’ll look at the delivery pipeline and step through what successful practitioners do at each stage and how you can diagnose and apply the practices that will improve your implementation of agile._"

+### Week 4: Identifying & Structuring a Functional Hypothesis

-The Team that Releases Together
+__The Team that Releases Together__
 0:00 - 0:17
-As we get into this week, there are two concepts I want to introduce that are really central to this practice of testing your functional hypotheses as you go.
-One is a continuous delivery pipeline and the other is this practice of DevOps, which is a Domain Specific extension of Agile.
+- _As we get into this week, there are two concepts I want to introduce that are really central to this practice of testing your functional hypotheses as you go.
+One is a continuous delivery pipeline and the other is this practice of DevOps, which is a Domain Specific extension of Agile._
-Continuous Delivery Pipeline:
+- Continuous Delivery Pipeline:
 Input: New Code
 1. Commit & Small (Unit) Tests
 2. Medium (Integration) Tests